malialiu/malialiu.github.io/projects/VOC_research.md

 labels:
   - Chemistry
   - Arduino
-summary: research VOC concentration level from daliy housework
+summary: Research on VOC concentration level from daliy housework
 ---
 ## Introduction
 Volatile Organic Compounds (VOCs) are a grouping of carbon-based chemicals that contribute to poor air-quality indoors.
 The short term effects for that could be skin/eye irritation, breathing issues, and headache.
 The long term effects could be cancer.
 Industrial and public workplaces are required to monitor TVOC levels, but private homes are not.